Bosa and Ingram ‘can wreck a game.’ Here’s the Dolphins’ plan to neutralize them.

 So there’s no easing into the season for Laremy Tunsil and Ja’Wuan James, Miami’s first-round offensive tackles.
 But coaches won’t rely on skill alone to win the matchup.

-They’re going to try to out-scheme the Chargers as well.
+They’re also going to try to out-scheme the Chargers.

 Namely, they’re going to run the up-tempo, no-huddle offense that Adam Gase has envisioned since he arrived in Miami.